vlang/v/doc/docs.md

 #### `[packed]`

 The `[packed]` attribute can be added to a structure to create an unaligned memory layout, which decreases the overall memory footprint of the structure.

-> [!WARNING]
-> Using the `[packed]` attribute may negatively impact performance
-> or even be prohibited on certain CPU architectures.
+Using the `[packed]` attribute may negatively impact performance or even be prohibited on certain CPU architectures.
-> Only use this attribute if minimizing memory usage is crucial for your program
-> and you're willing to sacrifice performance.

 **When to Use**